TeamDynamix/tdx-quickstart-integrations/powershell samples/acct-dept-importer/legacy/v1/README.md

 **CSV files must be in comma-separated format.
 Semicolons, pipes or any other delimiter are not supported.**

 ## TeamDynamix Version Support ##
-This script will work on all TeamDynamix instances on **version 11.0 or higher**.
+This script will work on all TeamDynamix instances on **version 10.2 - 10.3**.

-If you are an installed (on-prem) customer and need an earlier version of this script, use the list below for previous versions.
-- <a href="legacy/v1" target="_blank">Versions 10.2 - 10.3: legacy/v1/</a>

 ## Available CSV File Columns ##
 A sample template file is included in this folder named **importdata.csv**.
 The file contains the following columns:

 - **Name** - *Required*
 - **AccountCode** - *Required* - Used for duplicate matching.
-- **ParentAccountCode** - The *AccountCode* value of the parent account.
-This is matched in a case-insensitive manner.
-To load an account hierarchy, ensure that all top-level accounts are first, then second-level accounts, then third-level accounts and so on.
 - **IsActive** - Accepted values are `true` or `false`.
 During creation, all accounts are created as active.
 Only edits to existing accounts can deactivate an account.
 - **Address1**
 - **Address2**